KoxSosen/pl3xmapnginx/README.md

 #### 8 - Add a DNS record to your domain.

 Navigate to your registar, and add an `A` record pointing at your ipv4 adress.
 I recommend using [Cloudflare]().
 ***
+#### 8.1 This step is additional if you would not like to use nginxes certbot plugin.

+In step 9, we will use certbots built in nginx plugin, to install and gain an ssl certificate for our website.
+If you would like to to do that, skip this step, and go to step 9.
+If you would like to do it manually, please refer to [this guide](https://github.com/mikroskeem/nginx-config/blob/master/doc/certbot.md).
+***
 #### 9 - Add ssl for an encrypted connection & security.
 ```